tl-its-umich-edu/spanish-placement-exam/README.md

 built in wait should be replaced by explicit cron functionality but the options for that are current  limited in OpenShift.

 The job is nearly state-less.

  * Scores are retrieved and updated through an ESB API.
  * Non-secure configuration is bundled with the application in properties files.
  * Secure information is provided through OpenShift Secrets.
  * Summary information is logged and, when there grade activity, is sent to the MCommunity group.

-A very small amount of disk storage is used to record the last request date.
-This prevents continual re-processing of grades.
+A very small amount of disk storage is used to record the most recent time that a user finished a test.
+This is used as input to the query to get the next batch of test results so that tests are not processed multiple times.
 See SPECIAL FEATURES for details.

 # Running SPE

 SPE is configured to run on OpenShift.
 Projects and running instances are provided in the UM OpenShift instance.
+Only one SPE pod should be run per project.

 # Configuration / Properties